Steelhead are one of America’s most popular game fish. They taste delicious, can grow very large and are fierce fighters on the rod.

 In other words, that’s almost half a year during which this trout type could spawn.

-Furthermore, steelhead populations usually spawn in several smaller and bigger runs and enter their spawning rivers and streams at different times of the year.
+Furthermore, steelhead populations usually spawn in several smaller and bigger runs and enter their spawning rivers and creeks at different times of the year.

 Some river systems have summer runs that see fish in the river as early as June or July.